Skip to content

 The Price Increase

-For the first time in a decade, laundry prices at Tufts University increased by 16 to 20 percent.
-The new minimum cost for a full washing and drying cycle reached $3.
-While this figure may appear modest in isolation, The Tufts Daily editorial noted that "the price tag and the frequency in which students do laundry make this problem significant."
+For the first time in a decade, laundry prices at Tufts University rose by 16 to 20 percent, bringing the minimum cost of a full wash-and-dry cycle to $3.
+The Tufts Daily noted that "the price tag and the frequency in which students do laundry make this problem significant."
+For students doing laundry weekly, the increase translated to roughly $10 to $15 more per semester, on top of tuition, meal plans, textbooks, and other living expenses.

-The editorial framed laundry as a basic necessity that had become a financial burden.
-Unlike discretionary spending, laundry frequency is largely fixed, and students cannot simply choose to do less of it.
-A price increase on a non-optional service functions as an unavoidable fee increase on the entire residential population.
+Because Tufts had not adjusted laundry prices in ten years, students experienced the full accumulated increase at once rather than through gradual annual adjustments.
+The Tufts Daily framed laundry as a basic necessity that had become a meaningful financial burden.
+Unlike discretionary spending, laundry frequency is largely fixed; students cannot simply choose to do less of it.
+A price increase on a non-optional service functions as an unavoidable fee on the entire residential population.

 Why It Matters